Come Go with Me: Other versions

-Dion covered a version of the song on his 1962 album, Lovers Who Wander.
+Dion included the song on his 1962 album, Lovers Who Wander.
 Released as a single (Laurie 3121), it reached No. 48 on the Billboard Hot 100 in 1963.

 The Quarrymen, a precursor to the Beatles, played "Come Go with Me" at the fete at St Peter's Church, Woolton, Liverpool, on July 6, 1957.
 This was the first time Paul McCartney heard John Lennon performing.
 McCartney noticed how Lennon did not seem to know all the words, so he was ad-libbing instead, with phrases like "come and go with me... down to the penitentiary" which he thought was clever.
 After the set, McCartney impressed Lennon with his guitar and piano skills, and Lennon invited McCartney to join the band.
 In 2000, several ex-Quarrymen performed a version of the song for the film Two of Us.